Andoresu-kun/LaParaDeNecc/README.md

 # LaParaDeNecc

-This project is owned by Anthony Mirely & Andres Perez
+This project is owned by Anthony, Andres, and everyone at the code bootcamp from NECC.